Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 : `SAP_delta_time`
 :: `0`

-Issue: BMFF mentions edit lists when talking of this box, whereas IOP does not.
-Do we need to mention edit lists?
-Are they intentionally omitted from IOP?

 #### Moving the period start point (indexed addressing) #### {#timing-addressing-indexed-startpoint}

 When splitting periods in two or performing other types of editorial timing adjustments, a service might want to start a period at a point after the "natural" start point of the [=representations=] within.